-From here, the trail is all downhill back to the camp/beach, but that doesn’t mean it’s easy.
-The downhill here is steep and the ground is loose, so it is easy to fall if you are not paying attention.
+From there, the trail is all downhill back to the camp/beach, but that doesn’t mean it’s easy.
+The downhill here is steep, and the ground is loose, so it is easy to fall if you are not paying attention.

 Continue slowly down this path as you get views of the campground and Potato Harbor Road.

-Eventually, you will make it to the lower campground which is where I stayed, or you can walk back to the beach and wait for boat ride if you came on a day trip.
+Eventually, you will make it to the lower campground.
+This is where I camped, and you may want to as well, or you can walk back to the beach and wait for the boat ride if you came on a day trip.

 All in all, this is a nice hike in a beautiful place.
-Be sure to check out my other recommendations on the island here and let me know what your favorite hike is in Channel Islands below.
+Be sure to check out my other recommendations on the island here and let me know what your favorite hike is on the Channel Islands below.